HART Program FAQs

 What About Other Types of Viral Infections?

-For the most part, the same drugs, lab tests and assisted reproductive technologies that apply to HIV+ males can be used in men who are infected with other viral diseases like hepatitis so that they can safely have children.
-Whether you are straight, gay, using a surrogate, your partner—whatever the situation may be—we’re now able to move forward and provide a safe environment for you to have children where the risk to your partner or your surrogate is negligible, and the risk to your child is negligible as well.
+For the most part, the same drugs, lab tests, and assisted reproductive technologies that apply to HIV+ sperm contributors can be used in those who are infected with other viral diseases like hepatitis so that they can safely have children.
+Regardless of your sexual orientation or whether you need the help of a surrogate or your partner will carry your child—we’re now able to move forward and provide a safe environment for you to have children where the risk of transmitting HIV to the pregnant person or to your child is negligible.